 Assembling the Parts

-Once you have these, you can get started with the instructions to assemble and perform the software setup from the AIY instruction site.
+Once you have these, you can start with the instructions to assemble and perform the software setup from the AIY instruction site.

-It looks us about 20 minutes to unbox and assemble the kit, followed by another 15 minutes of adjustments to get the kit properly placed into the cardboard container.
+It took us about 20 minutes to unbox and assemble the kit, followed by another 15 minutes of adjustments to get the kit properly placed into the cardboard container.